This Sheet Pan Chicken and Asparagus recipe is great for meal prep. Itโs baked on one pan and is ready in less than 30 minutes!

 Step 1: Make the lemon mixture.

-Preheat oven to 425 F. In a small bowl, mix olive oil, lemon juice, garlic, parsley and rosemary together.
+Mix olive oil, lemon juice, garlic, parsley and rosemary together.

-Step 2: Bake the baby potatoes and chicken.
+Step 2: Bake the potatoes and chicken.

 Step 4: Serve and enjoy!